 Just an FYI … the only groomed areas in South Tahoe are:

-Unless Lake Tahoe is experiencing a huge winter, Camp Richardson, Lake Tahoe Community College, and the Spooner Lake area are not very dependable for having groomed terrain.
-So, before rushing out to cross-country ski at any of these locations read their descriptions below.
+Unless Lake Tahoe is experiencing a really big winter, Camp Richardson and the Lake Tahoe Community College won’t consistently be grooming xc ski trails.
+They’re both located at “lake level.”
+Therefore, snow may not accumulate enough to allow for grooming.
+So, before rushing out to cross-country ski at any of these locations, read their descriptions below.

-Considerations for Your Cross-Country Skiing Adventure in South Lake Tahoe :
+Considerations for Your XC Skiing Adventure in South Lake Tahoe :

-- Always be avalanche aware when traveling through mountainous snow country as is found at Lake Tahoe.
+- Be avalanche aware when traveling through mountainous terrain, which you’ll find at Lake Tahoe.

 - Assess the risks, weigh their consequences, know your limits, and be conscious of your decisions before taking action.